amid135/Matplotlib-challenge/README.md

 This assignment is structured around exploring and visualizing the data to provide insights and summary statistics for a technical report.
 Here are the tasks involved:

 1. Data Preparation:
-  o	Merge and clean data to ensure accuracy and remove any duplicates. o	Check for consistency in mouse data across time points.
+  - Merge and clean data to ensure accuracy and remove any duplicates.
+  - Check for consistency in mouse data across time points.
 2. Summary Statistics:
-  o	Calculate and present mean, median, variance, standard deviation, and SEM of tumor volume for each drug regimen.
+  - Calculate and present mean, median, variance, standard deviation, and SEM of tumor volume for each drug regimen.
 3. Bar Charts and Pie Charts:
-  o	Create visual representations of total mouse counts per drug regimen using both Pandas and Matplotlib. o	Display the distribution of female versus male mice using both Pandas and Matplotlib.
+  - Create visual representations of total mouse counts per drug regimen using both Pandas and Matplotlib.
+  - Display the distribution of female versus male mice using both Pandas and Matplotlib.
-4. Quartiles, Outliers, and Box Plots: o	Identify potential outliers in final tumor volumes across selected treatment regimens (Capomulin, Ramicane, Infubinol, Ceftamin). o	Visualize the distribution of final tumor volumes using box plots, highlighting any outliers.
+4. Quartiles, Outliers, and Box Plots:
+  - Identify potential outliers in final tumor volumes across selected treatment regimens (Capomulin, Ramicane, Infubinol, Ceftamin).
+  - Visualize the distribution of final tumor volumes using box plots, highlighting any outliers.
-5. Line Plot and Scatter Plot: o	Generate a line plot of tumor volume vs. time point for a specific mouse treated with Capomulin. o	Create a scatter plot of mouse weight vs. average tumor volume for the Capomulin regimen, and overlay a linear regression model.
+5. Line Plot and Scatter Plot:
+  - Generate a line plot of tumor volume vs. time point for a specific mouse treated with Capomulin.
+  - Create a scatter plot of mouse weight vs. average tumor volume for the Capomulin regimen, and overlay a linear regression model.
-6. Correlation and Regression: o	Calculate the correlation coefficient between mouse weight and average tumor volume for the Capomulin regimen. o	Plot a linear regression model on top of the scatter plot to visualize the relationship between mouse weight and tumor volume.
+6. Correlation and Regression:
+  - Calculate the correlation coefficient between mouse weight and average tumor volume for the Capomulin regimen.
+  - Plot a linear regression model on top of the scatter plot to visualize the relationship between mouse weight and tumor volume.

 Files
-•	Module 5 Challenge files: Provided dataset and dependencies for the analysis.
+  - Module 5 Challenge files: Provided dataset and dependencies for the analysis.
-•	README.md: This document, providing an overview of the project, instructions, and objectives.
+  - README.md: This document, providing an overview of the project, instructions, and objectives.

 Getting Started